Floorp-Projects/Floorp/taskcluster/docs/platforms.rst

    Windows 7 DevEdition, ,
    Windows 7 VM Nightly, ,
    Windows 7 Shippable, ,
-   Windows 7 MinGW, Tom Ritter, the Tor project uses MingGW; make sure we test that for them Windows 10 x64, ,
+   Windows 7 MinGW, Tom Ritter, the Tor project uses MinGW; make sure we test that for them Windows 10 x64, ,
    Windows 10 x64 CCov, Marco Castelluccio , Collect :ref:`Code coverage` information to identify what is tested (or not) Windows 10 x64 DevEdition, ,